My fencing needs replacing. How long will this take?

 What will my new fencing look like?

-What happens if there is a dividing boundary?
+What happens if the fence is shared?

 Is the fencing policy the same for everyone?